Nonresponse Bias: What to Avoid When Creating Surveys

 2. Optimize your survey's design.

 Another important factor to consider is your survey's design.
-If you stack questions on top of each other, viewers may be intimidated by all of the scrolling they'll have to do just to reach the end of the page.
+If you stack questions on top of each other, viewers may be intimidated by all the scrolling they'll have to do just to reach the end of the page.
+User experience makes a difference when it comes to reducing nonresponse bias.

-Pro tip: If you have access to customer feedback software, you can trigger questions one at a time, so customers can focus on each one individually and won't be overwhelmed by a 30-question list.
+Here's a tip: If you can access customer feedback software, you can trigger questions one at a time so customers can focus on each one individually and won't be overwhelmed by a 30-question list.

 3. Review your survey questions.

-The type of questions that you're asking will also influence participation.
+The type of questions you're asking will also influence participation.
 Long-response answers and comment boxes get exhausting over time.
-Double-barreled questions, like the example below, can be confusing for participants and lead to abandonment.
+Double-barreled questions, like the example below, can confuse participants and lead to abandonment.

 Image source

 Your survey should primarily include close-ended questions like multiple choice or Likert scales.
-These give customers a fixed number of responses to choose from which makes the survey much easier to fill out.
+These give customers a fixed number of responses, making the survey much easier to complete.

 4. Leverage customer data.

 Targeting the right participants for your survey can also play a major role in its success.
-If you have a CRM, you can leverage customer data and send your survey to people who would be more willing to complete it.
+If you have a customer relationship management (CRM) tool, you can leverage customer data and send your survey to people who would be more willing to complete it.

 Buyer personas would be very helpful in this situation.
-You can use them to identify target audiences that would be more likely to participate in a survey.
+You can use them to identify target audiences more likely to participate in a survey.
+(Psst: If you need help creating your buyer personas, HubSpot offers a free tool to do so.)

 nonresponse bias buyer persona example